There is an entrenched misconception of the hygiene of the period.

 - Some say Lewis Carroll took inspiration from the smiling cat in the church decoration of the Croft-on-Tees village, in North Yorkshire; others, that it comes from a cat carved below the west window of the St. Wilfred Church in the Grappenhall Warrington village in Cheshire, both churches he was familiar with.

-- Another explanation is that Cheshire was a center of dairy activity; hence, the cats grin because of the abundance of milk and cream.
-According to Brewer’s Dictionary, “It has been said that cheese was formerly sold in Cheshire moulded like a cat that looked as though it was grinning”.
+- Cheshire was a center of dairy activity; hence, the cats grin because of the abundance of milk and cream.

-- The phrase may as easily pertain to Cheshire’s unique political situation.
+- The phrase may pertain to Cheshire’s unique political situation.
 The county was a “Palatinate” from the 1290s and was promoted to a Principality in 1397 following the support its men gave King Richard II.
 It was accorded unusually wide privileges, including its own laws and taxes, and a considerable measure of independence from national government into the sixteenth century.
-These privileges attracted many fugitives from justice.
+These privileges attracted fugitives from justice.
 Once across the border, one could grin at any pursuing King’s Sheriffs.
 The word “caitiff”, derived from Old French or Anglo-Norman, meaning “cowardly or base villain” or “despicable fellow”, could have been shortened to ‘cat’.
-Sorry to go on at such length but, isn’t this fun?

 - Sly may not be able to whistle, but he can snicker.
 As a child, he’d practiced until he’d gotten it down.